believer/willcodefor.beer/posts/safely-position-fixed-content-in-mobile-browsers.md

 If we want to position fixed content safely on a mobile device that has a notch and/or a home bar, such as the iPhone X or iPhone 12, we need to take into account the safe area of the device.
 This is especially important if we have interactive elements, such as links or buttons, in the content.
-Luckily, there's a CSS property that can help us!
+Luckily, there's a CSS function that can help us!

 Let's say we're creating a cookie consent that contains a link.